sigasi/sigasi_insights/manual/2_user_interface.md

 -   package/package body pair
 -   and much more

-After the autcompletion, the editor will be into templating editing mode.
+After the autocompletion, the editor will be into templating editing mode.
 You can also configure your own templates.

 ### Based on the design context